by William Eric McFadden

 It turned out the boardwalk hiking trail featured two benches.
 Eric chose the second of the benches and set up his station, placing his KX2 on the bench and sloping his Tufteln (link) 35' end-fed random wire antenna up to the top of his Goture Red Fox Super Hard 720 carbon-fiber mast supported on a spike stuck into the moist soil adjacent to the trail.
 For this operation, Eric deployed a single 17' counterpoise wire instead of his usual three, laying the wire on the ground adjacent to the boardwalk, arranged so it would not be a trip hazard.
 Eric was on the air at 1843 UTC.

-Immediately upon turning his KX2, Eric could hear evidence of Thomas's 20m signal on the band.
+Immediately upon turning on his KX2, Eric could hear evidence of Thomas's 20m signal on the band.
 As soon as he was able to identify Thomas's frequency, Eric called him and completed a P2P QSO with him at 1843 UTC.

 After working Thomas on 20m, Eric found a clear frequency on 17m, began calling "CQ POTA", and spotted himself on POTA Spots, but HF conditions were rough and no QSOs were made.
 After nine minutes of working no one, he noticed that Thomas had switched to 17m, so at 1852 UTC, Eric found him on that band and completed a second P2P QSO with Thomas.